 You can select whether to abort any cycle based on certain input conditions.
-If you select ON, you can set the Ground Detect Cutoff to ON or OFF (to indicate whether to abort the cycle if the horn contacts the electrically isolated fixture or anvil) A cycle-abort condition will generate an alarm and terminate the weld cycle.
+If you select ON, you can set the Ground Detect Cutoff to ON or OFF (to indicate whether to abort the cycle if the horn contacts the electrically isolated fixture or anvil).
+Any cycle-abort conditions will generate an alarm and terminate the cycle.

-NOTICE i You must have Ground Detect Cable EDP 100-246-630 installed to utilize Ground Detect Cutoff.
+NOTICE 6 You must have Ground Detect Cable EDP 100-246-630 installed to utilize Ground Detect Cutoff.
 It connects at the MPS/GDS located on the rear of the actuator to the isolated fixture/anvil.